 Our audition process is very thorough, giving you the opportunity to demonstrate your full potential.
 The audition lasts from four to six hours and includes opportunities to ask questions and engage with staff and current students.

-Candidates for acting courses must prepare two contrasting speeches from:
+Candidates for acting courses must prepare two contrasting speeches from (1 speech from each category):

 - a Shakespearean or Jacobean play, lasting no more than one and a half minutes